 Leaving aside the slightly mangled English, that really couldn't be clearer, and is excellent.
 And so for the meeting Cycling UK had put together some visualisations (such as that shown left) of what that might look like on Bournbrook high street.
 These showed the existing four sub-standard lanes replaced with space for cycling and public transport, ie "an environment where people are put before cars, where residents, workers and visitors can safely walk, cycle or take public transport".
 Also presented were the revamped plans for Selly Oak Triangle by Birmingham City Council's highways department.
 Did these show "an environment where people are put before cars, where residents, workers and visitors can safely walk, cycle or take public transport"?
 Whilst the revised plans (below) show a significant shift in the right direction, the answer appears to be "no".
 All is very far from green.

 Push Bikes and other active travel campaigners raised objections to the original plans, and as a result significant changes have been made, including segregated cycleways.
 However, the plans still prioritise car travel over cycling and walking.
+Whilst more crossings have been added, people on foot and on bikes still face having to cross the road in multiple stages, with a long wait at each stage.
 Some of the cycling facilities are shared paths, which are hated by cyclists and pedestrians alike.
 One of those shared paths represents the direct route between the canal access point (the tow path having been resurfaced to aid cycling), and Harborne Lane.
 Even the segregated cycleways give way to motor vehicles (twice at the Harborne Lane / Chapel Lane junction), and they are somewhat narrow.
 The Dutch standard for new bidirectional cycleways is four metres, to provide adequate capacity.
 From page 71 of this document, we can examine the detail and see that along Harborne Lane the new Selly Oak bidirectional cycleways will be just 2.5 metres wide.
 The maximum width is on Selly Oak high street, where they are 3 metres wide.
 This compares with over three metres for each of several motor traffic lanes.
 If the aim of the Green Travel District is to put people before cars, why is so much space dedicated to motor traffic, especially on the high street?
 Why does the high street need to remain a multi-lane dual carriageway, given that it is marked at the Bournbrook end "lane configuration to tie in with Bristol Road 'downgrading' scheme"?
 I asked the engineer present at the meeting that very question, and he told me this was needed to provide sufficient capacity for motor traffic along the A38 corridor.
 In other words, on the Green Travel District high streets Birmingham City council is ignoring its own policies and reasoning, and once again putting cars before people.

 Maintaining the high level of motor traffic will maintain the existing high levels of pollution on Selly Oak and Bournbrook high streets.
 Below I've used the DEFRA air quality map to map out pollution levels in this area since 2010 (data is not available after 2015).
 Over this time the annual concentration of nitrogen oxide (NO2) has been 30 to 50 µg/m³.
 The EU legal limit is 40 µg/m³, mirroring the guidance given by the World Health Organisation.
 The legal limit isn't the same as what is advisable, which is much lower.
 By the time the environment is approaching the legal limit, people are suffering.